-Salem Public Library is a department of the City of Salem, providing library services at a Central Library in downtown Salem and a West Salem Branch on Glen Creek Road NW.
+Salem Public Library is a department of the City of Salem, providing library services at a Main Library in downtown Salem and a West Salem Branch on Glen Creek Road NW.

-The staff serves Salem’s 157,000 residents 53 hours a week at the Central Library and 16 hours a week at the West Salem Branch.
+The staff serves Salem’s 157,000 residents 53 hours a week at the Main Library and 16 hours a week at the West Salem Branch.
 Salem Public Library offers its patrons over 400,000 items, including print and audio books, DVDs, music CDs, and more.
 Salem residents enthusiastically use their libraries, borrowing 1.3 million items per year.

 Salem Public Library is also proud to offer public-use computers, varied and interesting programs for youth and adults, meeting rooms and one auditorium available for rent to community groups, monthly displays by local and regional artists, and an impressive permanent art collection.